archusXIV/mpv-playlists-manager/README.md

 mpm -p # launches the load local function mpm -v # prints mpm version
 ```
-## New in version 1.3-3
-- When downloading a few links from a video playlist, a subdirectory named as the playlist will be created,
-  so we know which file is from.

-  /videos_dir/myplaylist_name_dir/some_file.mp4.
-- Minor code review.
-## New in version 1.3-2
+## New in version 1.3-4
+- If you exit the script by typing "x", annd if temporary lists exist you will be prompted to save them.
-- New way to save a playlist as...by entering a number greater than your total playlists collection.
-For example if you have 22 saved playlists, just enter 23 and you' ll be prompted to type a name for the new one.
+- New way to save a playlist as described in version 1.3-2 but in a more secured way...by entering a number greater than your total playlists collection.
+For example if you have 22 saved playlists, just enter 23 and you' ll be prompted to type a name for the new one and this time the entered name will be tested again.

 ![screenshot](https://github.com/archusXIV/mpv-playlists-manager/blob/main/mpm_screenshots/saving_a_playlist_as.png)